limbernie/limbernie.github.io/_posts/2018-10-27-bsidestlv-reverse-engineering.md

 We'll place a breakpoint at `0x555555555b90`, delete the second breakpoint, and then `run` the file again.

 Woohoo.
 We are now in the territory of `main`.
-We can proceed to reverse engineering now.
+Let's proceed to reverse engineering.

-To be honest, I love password login challenges in CTFs, especially those in an executable, because eventually the program has to compare the input to the actual password.
+To be honest, I love password login challenges in CTFs, like those in an executable, because at some point, the program has to compare the input to the actual password.

 After some stepping through, this is what I've discovered:

-+ The program picks out eight hexstrings from a list of 207 hexstrings in the executable
++ The program picks out eight hex-strings from a list of 207 hex-strings in the executable
-+ Every entered password is compared to the eight hexstrings, each copied to a buffer using `strncpy`
++ Every entered password gets compared to the eight hex-strings, each copied to a buffer using `strncpy`
-+ The flag is the `base64` decoding of the concatenation of the eight hexstrings.
++ The flag is the `base64` decoding of the concatenation of the eight hex-strings.

-Armed with the insight, we can make use of `ltrace` to expose the hexstrings during the comparison.
+Armed with this insight, we can make use of `ltrace` to tease out the hex-strings during the comparison.

 <a class="image-popup">
 ![b1a4ea59.png](/assets/images/posts/bsidestlv-reverse-engineering/b1a4ea59.png)